Jane Davidson looks at how we can rethink land use to look after the interests of future generations

 Shona Glenn, Head of Policy and Research, looks at the role of planning and the National Planning Framework (NFP 4) in delivering the high quality places that are fundamental to our wellbeing based on our submission to the Scottish Government’s ‘call for ideas’.

 The Scottish Land Commission has launched consultation on its Gaelic Language Plan.

 The Tenant Farming Commissioner is advising landlords and tenant farmers to think carefully about the timing of rent reviews, given the current Coronavirus (COVID-19) lockdown constraints and uncertainty over future economic conditions in the sector.

-The Scottish Land Commission is currently preparing advice for Ministers on how best to establish new Regional Land Use Partnerships to drive post-COVID-19 recovery action.
+The Scottish Land Commission is currently preparing advice for Ministers on how best to establish new Regional Land Use Partnerships to drive climate action

 Following extension of the amnesty of improvements, the Tenant Farming Commissioner is urging landlords, tenants and their agents to not delay completion of discussions

 The Scottish Land Commission strengthens its management team this month with the appointment of Emma Cooper as Head of Land Rights and Responsibilities.